rbong/vim-flog/README.md

 See more mappings with `g?`.

-Many of the mappings that work in the fugitive `:Git` status window will work in Flog.
+Many of the mappings that work in the Fugitive `:Git` status window will work in Flog.

 Run `:Git` commands in a split next to the graph using `:Floggit -p`.
 Command line completion is provided to do any git command with the commits and refs under the cursor.